gaurav-jo1/sarah-ai-core/README.md

 ## 📋 Overview

-Mini Sarah AI is a comprehensive dashboard and autonomous agent system for managing supply chains.
+Sarah AI Core is a comprehensive dashboard and autonomous agent system for managing supply chains.
 It leverages advanced AI for forecasting, anomaly detection, and natural language interaction to empower business owners to make data-driven decisions instantly.

 This project demonstrates the power of:
 - **Foundational Models for Time Series**: Using Amazon Chronos for accurate demand forecasting.
 - **Large Language Models**: Utilizing Gemini for natural language queries about business data.
-- **Modern Web Stack**: A responsive, high-performance UI built with React & Tailwind.
+- **Modern Web Stack**: A high-performance UI built with React & Tailwind.

 ## ✨ Features